Cincinnati Bengals: Michael Deiter, C, Wisconsin 2018 NFL Mock Draft Pick (as of 10/21): Da'Ron Payne, DT

 Jabari Zuniga had a nice freshman campaign, collecting five sacks.

-Jacksonville Jaguars: Terrell Lewis, DE, Alabama 2018 NFL Mock Draft Pick (as of 9/21): Lamar Jackson, QB
+Jacksonville Jaguars: Bryan Edwards, WR, South Carolina 2018 NFL Mock Draft Pick (as of 10/21): Orlando Brown, OT

 The Jaguars in the AFC Championship!?
 I told you this was random.
-Tom Coughlin loves bolstering the trenches, so an edge rusher isn't out of the question, especially if Dante Fowler doesn't live up to expectations.
+Tom Coughlin loves bolstering the trenches, but he needs to find a receiver because Jacksonville doesn't have much at the position outside of Allen Robinson.

 Le'Veon Bell is an impending free agent, and there's some talk that the Steelers could possibly let him go.
 If so, the Steelers will obviously need a new running back.